massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 Writing the smart-contract
 --------------------------

 Smart-contracts are in the `src` directory.
 We will write the tic-tac-toe smart-contract `smart-contract.ts` file.
-The `deploy.ts` file is used to create a smart-contract that is used to create the tic-tac-toe smart-contract on the Massa blockchain.
+The `main.ts` file is used to create a smart-contract that is used to create the tic-tac-toe smart-contract on the Massa blockchain.
 It may be confusing right now, but we'll go through all these steps in the following.

 smart-contract.ts
 -----------------